labdesk-lims/labdesk.api/README.md

 - User: rest-api
 - Pass: Q8JfsYH4jKllJ98s

-The named credentials needs to be added to your url request for all calls. <br/>
+The credentials named need to be added to your url request for all calls. <br/>
 **example:**: https://rest-api:Q8JfsYH4jKllJ98s@demo.labdesk.net

 ## Materials